T. S. Fernando: Legal career

-Judaical career
+Judicial career

 Stepping down was Solicitor General in 1956, he was made a judge Supreme Court of Ceylon.
 During his tenure he was appointed to the first Trial at Bar following the 1962 coup d'état attempt, he delivered the decision said that in the court’s view the nomination of judges was essentially a judicial function and nowhere in the constitution was that power handed over to a body outside the judicature as bench was nominated by the Minister of Justice.
 He retired from the bench in 1968.
 In 1982 he headed the Constitutional Court.

+Later work

+He was also appointed the first Chairman of Commercial Bank of Ceylon and later on appointed as the High Commissioner of Sri Lanka to Canberra, Australia.